whzd/thesis/code/summarization/README.md

 This folder contains the files responsible for creating the summarization of text from web pages.

-It is recomended to create a virtual enviroment to install and run the files.
+It is recommended to create a virtual environment to install and run the files.
-To create virtual enviroment use the following command:
+To create virtual environment use the following command:

 ```bash
 pyhton -m venv venv